 Besides ensuring the smooth application of CBD to skin problems and other afflicted regions, the carrier agent also allows the CBD to cling to the skin allowing it to be effective for an extended period.
 If you apply CBD oil to your skin that is not topical it will lack the necessary carrier to adhere to your skin sufficiently to interact with the ECS locally.

-CBD must interact with the endocannabinoid system in some way to be effective, either through the bloodstream or the skin’s layers.
+CBD skincare products must interact with the endocannabinoid system in some way to be effective, either through the bloodstream or the skin’s layers.
 Simply applying oils to the skin will not ensure that this occurs.

 If a skin problem is caused by inflammation or an imbalance CBD oil, capsules, or edibles may be beneficial.
 CBD oil has a high bioavailability and produces rapid results.
 CBD oil may be taken orally by putting a few drops under the tongue and keeping the oil there for up to 1 minute before swallowing.